Daniel Piazza (Curator): There's no piece of paper on the face of the earth that's more gone over than the square inch that comprises a postage stamp.

 Koslow: I've designed and illustrated 60 stamps, including the Brooklyn Bridge stamp, the four branches of government, the quartet of jazz artists, the lighthouse stamps, and the signing of the U.S. Constitution.

 Stahl: I've done probably like 20 images that have been made into stamps.
-The lion and from the library, wedding hearts.
+The lion in front of the library, wedding hearts.
 I've done Christmas knitted stamps.
 There was a series of animals.
 Rockefeller Center, it's a dollar stamp so I was pretty special.
 I went to Rockefeller Center to buy it so that was kind of fun.

 Piazza: In the 1960s, the Postal Service really sought out outside illustrators to depict the subjects that they wanted to print on U.S. stamps.
 Art directors at the U.S. Postal Service are responsible for going out and finding the actual illustrators or photographers.